francocerino/BlockchainTracer/README.md

 ### Stage 2

  6. Solve what to do with code and binaries.
- 7. Integration with IPFS (or arweave?) for large data.
+ 7. Integration with IPFS or Arweave for large data.

  ### Stage 3